Close Menu

 “I was like, ‘No, no, no. I’m gonna deal with it now,’” Thompson said.

-The challenges can be “complicated,” she noted.
+The issues can be “complicated,” she added.

 A conversation with a teacher or administrator Reflection assignments or restorative conversations Loss of privileges Contact home Meetings involving parents/guardians Behaviour contracts Suspension in more serious or repeated cases